shiva1485/Arduino-Based-Phone/README.md

 If you want to edit the code then first see the sample codes and then try to edit the code , because the code is having nearly 2000 lines.
 So first checkout the sample codes.

+In this site only codes and images of the program are available.The link below is about the hardware connections.

 For more details go to this website: https://www.instructables.com/Arduino-Based-Phone-Prototype/